gtk-rs/lgpl-docs/gio/vendor.md

 if it is the primary instance.
-Instead, the `main` function of a `Application` should do very little more than instantiating the application instance, possibly connecting signal handlers, then calling `ApplicationExt::run`.
+Instead, the `main` function of a `Application` should do very little more than instantiating the application instance, possibly connecting signal handlers, then calling `Application::run`.
 All checks for uniqueness are done internally.
 If the application is the primary instance then the startup signal is emitted and the mainloop runs.
-If the application is not the primary instance then a signal is sent to the primary instance and `ApplicationExt::run` promptly returns.
+If the application is not the primary instance then a signal is sent to the primary instance and `Application::run` promptly returns.
 See the code examples below.

 If used, the expected form of an application identifier is very close